sta426hs2020/material/week02-21sep2020/ChIPSeq.md

 ##make the link(technology->application->statistics)

-ChIPSeq->discovery of new regulatory elements by that interacts with protein of interest->hypothesis testing (p-value)
+ChIPSeq->discovery of new regulatory elements that interacts with protein of interest->hypothesis testing (p-value)

 ##contributers as tuple (github username, name):